 Amazon Macie

-In this section, we'll explore Amazon Macie, a powerful AWS service designed to discover, classify, and protect sensitive data.
+In this section, we will explore Amazon Macie, a powerful AWS service designed to discover, classify, and protect sensitive data.
 You will gain an understanding of Macie's capabilities, its role in data security, and how to leverage it effectively .

 Amazon Macie: Protecting your sensitive data